Language Learning Journal: Acquire Your Second Language Faster

 One of the most motivating aspects of keeping a language learning journal is watching your progress over time.
 When you're in the middle of learning a language, it often feels like you're not improving at all.
 You still make mistakes, you still don't understand everything, and fluency seems impossibly far away.

-But flip back through your journal entries from three months ago and you'll see concrete proof of your improvement.
+But flip back through your journal entries from three months ago and you'll have insights into your improvement.
 The sentences that felt challenging back then now look simple.
 The vocabulary you struggled to remember is now automatic.
 You can express more complex ideas with greater accuracy.

-This visible progress is incredibly powerful for motivation.
+This visible summary of your progress is incredibly powerful for motivation.
 Language learning takes years, and it's easy to get discouraged during the intermediate plateau when gains feel slow.
-Your journal becomes this archive of evidence that you're actually getting better, even when it doesn't feel like it day to day.
+Your journal becomes this archive of evidence that you're actually getting better in your second language learning, even when it doesn't feel like it day to day.

 I recommend dating every entry and occasionally reviewing old ones.
 You'll spot patterns in your errors that you've since corrected, notice how your writing style has evolved, and see vocabulary becoming more sophisticated.
 These milestones matter because they prove the process is working.